 - The extracted tritium is then safely stored in stainless steel containers within a concrete vault.

-Explore Darlington Nuclear
+Welcome to Darlington Nuclear

 Take a tour of OPG’s Darlington Generating Station.